Powder Brows

-Botox treatments should be scheduled more two weeks prior to your appointment.
+Botox treatments should be avoided two weeks leading up to appointment and after.

 It’s advisable to steer clear of caffeine on the day of your appointment.